Michalis89/weather-app-js/README.md

 - **Location-based Weather:** Users can view weather information based on their current location or by searching for a specific city.
 - **Air Quality Index (AQI):** Includes information about the Air Quality Index (AQI) along with corresponding health advisories.
 - **Responsive Design:** The app is responsive and works seamlessly across various devices and screen sizes.
+- **Vite Integration:** Uses Vite for faster development and environment variable management.

 ## Technologies Used

 - **HTML/CSS:** Used for structuring and styling the web pages to create an attractive user interface.
 - **JavaScript:** Implemented to fetch data from the OpenWeather API, handle user interactions, and dynamically update the UI.
 - **OpenWeather API:** Integrated with the OpenWeather API to retrieve real-time weather data for different locations.
+- **Vite:** Utilized for a modern development environment and easy environment variable management.
 - **Git:** Version control system used for tracking changes and collaborating on the project.
 - **GitHub:** Hosting platform for the project repository.
-- **Deployment:** Deployed the web app to a hosting service for public access.
+- **Deployment:** Deployed using Vercel for seamless public access.

 ## How to Use